tsugiproject/tsugi-build/cloudflare/README.md

 Don't store the new files unless there have been changes - which are pretty rare.

-As a note, you can add CIRD blocks to AWS Security groups all on one line as comma separated values like this:
+As a note, you can add CIDR blocks to AWS Security groups all on one line as comma separated values like this:

 2400:cb00::/32,2606:4700::/32,2803:f800::/32,2405:b500::/32,2405:8100::/32

+Use this command:

+tr '\n' ',' < 2023-11-12-ips-v4.txt | sed 's/,$/\n/'

 Blocking Requests to WordPress URLs
 -----------------------------------